Fire Bans

 Exemptions

-It is possible for businesses, public authorities or industries to apply for an exemption to a Total Fire Ban.
+It is possible for businesses, public authorities or industries to apply to DFES for an exemption to a Total Fire Ban.

 To find out more, visit the DFES website.